A comprehensive list of eligible and ineligible expenses

 Ear piercing - Expenses for ear piercing are not reimbursable.

-Ear wax removal - (Starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications. – Expenses paid for the purchase of ear wax removal kits are reimbursable.
+Ear wax removal - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications. – Expenses paid for the purchase of ear wax removal kits are reimbursable.

-Electric toothbrush - Expenses paid for the purchase of electric toothbrushes are reimbursable when submitted with a physician's diagnosis letter.
+Electric toothbrush - Expenses paid for the purchase of electric toothbrushes are reimbursable when submitted with a medical diagnosis.
+Electric toothbrush replacement brushes are not reimbursable.

 Electrolysis or hair removal - See Cosmetic surgery.